I may not have a favorite scotch, but I know that if Glenmorangie and Ardbeg are in the lineup, I'm going to like it just fine.

 Tasting Notes

-- Comments: the spice is balanced by the sweet, a solid Highland sip
+The spice is balanced by the sweetness.
+A solid Highland sip.

 Glenmorangie Spios